Tutoring sessions are held in 2 ways:

-- Log in to your student Wildcat Mail gmail account, and start an email chat session with email@example.com.
+- Log in to your student Wildcat Mail Gmail account, and start an email or Chat session with us at email@example.com.

-- We will answer you and help you get going.
+- We will answer you & help you to get going.

-- You will share your paper with us in Google Docs so you and the tutor can see the paper together.
-If you want to see and hear each other with video, we'll show you how.
+- Share your paper with us in Google Docs so that you and the tutor can see the paper together.
+You can see and hear each other through Google Meet video; we'll show you how.

 Austin describes how to start a Hangouts and Share a document for review together.